-- Units to treat gases with amine in order to remove hydrogen sulphide. - Sulphur recovery units, with an efficiency level of $\geq$ 99.9%. - Sour water stripping units with an efficiency level of $\geq$ 99.9% in respect of hydrogen sulphide. - Organic treatment unit for liquid industrial waste. - Activated sludge sewage treatment unit. - Sludge de-oiling/de-watering units, in which the volume of sludge is significantly reduced. - Electrostatic filter at the Fluid Catalytic Cracking unit. - Vapour recovery system at the Truck Loading Terminal. - · Availability of emergency systems for maintenance work and response to system disruption (load-shedding systems, emergency amine systems, multiple wash down systems).
+- Units to treat gases with amine in order to remove hydrogen sulphide. - Sulphur recovery units, with an efficiency level of ≥99.9%. - Sour water stripping units with an efficiency level of ≥99.9% in respect of hydrogen sulphide. - Organic treatment unit for liquid industrial waste. - Activated sludge sewage treatment unit. - · Contaminated soil bioremediation unit. - Sludge de-oiling/de-watering units, in which the volume of sludge is significantly reduced. - Electrostatic filter at the Fluid Catalytic Cracking unit. - Vapour recovery system at the Truck Loading Terminal. - Availability of emergency systems for maintenance work and response to system disruption (load-shedding systems, emergency amine systems, multiple wash down systems).

-D. ANCILLARY FACILITIES
+D. Ancillary Facilities

-- Desalination of water using reverse osmosis technology, using less sea water and feeding the units with recycling of cooling water. - Cogeneration of electricity steam with the maximum possible efficiency. - Recycling of cooling water. - Partial use of cooling tower with desalinated water aiming at decreasing the use of sea water.
+- Desalination of water using reverse osmosis technology, using less sea water and feeding the units with recycling of cooling water. - Power and steam cogeneration plant. - Recycling of cooling water. - Partial use of cooling tower with desalinated water aiming at decreasing the use of sea water.